Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - Accessibility adjustments for PGR Research Development Workshops, forums and UWE Bristol Summer residential.

-- Adjustments to a viva voce room eg accessibility, furniture, lighting, proximity to a bathroom, etc.
+- Adjustments to a viva voce room where these are held face-to-face, eg accessibility, furniture, lighting, proximity to a bathroom, etc.

 Adjustment to mode of registration for PGRs with reasonable adjustments